caissaradev/Galaxy-ConfigTutorial/README.md

 If you want to have a good legit config is essential that you remember the basics:

-- The lower the fov the less likely you are to just accidentally flicking to someones head or looking suspicius.
+- The lower the fov the less likely you are to just accidentally flicking to someones head and end up looking suspicius.

 - The more smoothing you have the slower your aim will pull to the enemy.